Extensive piece China’s Belt & Road Initiative and an Analytical Framework for examining PRC projects and actions

 Toward the end of World War II, the U.S. Office of Special Operations (the OSS), the precursor to the CIA, started doing business with the communist-dominated Viet Minh, led by the ascetic and mysterious globe trotter Ho Chi Minh.
 The aim was to use the Viet Minh to drive the Japanese out of what had been French Indochina.
 But events were moving way too fast for coherent American policy to be made.

-Read more by downloading the full PDF of this article here: http://davidfday.com/pdf/
+Read more by downloading the full PDF of this article here: https://davidfday.com/pdf/

 Wording of Vietnam’s Declaration of Independence Subject of Communications between Ho Chi Minh and His American Colleagues in the OSS – September 3, 2010